Are you looking to fix an overbite? But not a fan of the traditional dental braces. You may be wondering can Invisalign

 All in all, Amena had 17 attachments and buttons on her teeth during her treatment to correct her overbite and align her smile!

 Invisalign has come a long way in research and development over the years and can now treat up to 90% of orthodontic cases.
 They can treat mild to moderate cases including crowding, gaps between teeth, crooked teeth and malocclusions, and even some severe cases.

 This is because Invisalign uses technology such as attachments, buttons and elastic bands to help align your bite.
 Your dentist or orthodontist will be able to make an orthodontic plan and know just where to put buttons to move your teeth and bite in the right direction with the use of elastic bands.

 If you do not qualify for Invisalign aligners for this reason, you may have to opt for a more intense treatment like fixed braces, or even surgery.

 Can Invisalign correct an overbite?

-Yes, Invisalign can correct an overbite, but it may depend on the severity of your case.
-If you have a very complex case then you may need more intense treatment like fixed braces or surgery.
+Yes, in short Invisalign can correct an overbite, but it may depend on the severity of your specific case.
+Invisalign can help around 90% of dental cases however If you have a severe overbite a then you may need more intense treatment like fixed braces or surgery.

 How long does Invisalign take for overbite?

 Even if your Invisalign treatment is quite short, you may have to wear your elastics for a little longer.
 However, every case is very different, we recommend that you speak to your dentist, who will know best about how long your treatment might take.